Georgian Beef Kharcho

 - 2 cups (8 oz.) walnuts, lightly toasted

 - 1 tsp.
-Aleppo pepper or crushed red chile flakes
+Aleppo pepper or crushed red chile flakes, or more to taste

 - 1 tsp. ground coriander seeds, preferrably Georgian ground coriander seeds

-- 1 tsp. ground fenugreek, preferably Georgian blue fenugreek ground fenugreek
+- 1 tsp. ground fenugreek seeds, preferably Georgian blue fenugreek ground fenugreek

 - ½ tsp. ground dried marigold petals (aka Georgian “saffron”), or ¼ tsp. ground turmeric